Thursday, October 30, 2008

 Place: Caesarea possibly

-Purpose: To tell the Gospel, for example, Luke 9:22, and to give a thorough history of Jesus in this world along with His teachings.
+Purpose: To tell the Gospel.
+For example Luke 9:22 records Jesus foretelling that he will be resurrected.
+And Luke was obviously determined to give a thorough history of Jesus in this world along with His teachings.

 Reflection: Luke was not an eyewitness of Jesus.
 What makes Luke an author of Scripture rather than simply a religious historian?
 The fact that he was a companion of Paul gave him canon authority.
 The fact that he was a believer in Jesus and inspired by the Holy Spirit truly makes "Luke" Scripture.

 And Luke is truly a standout in the entire Bible since he was a Gentile.
 Of the 66 books of the Bible, there is only one author who was not Jewish.
-That author was Luke, the author of Luke and Acts.
+That author was Luke, the author of the book of Luke and and the book of Acts.

 Hunter Irvine